SelfMadeSystem/Minesvelte/README.md

 ### Controls

+#### Basics

 Scroll to zoom.
 Left-click on tiles to reveal them.
 Right-click to flag them as mines.
 If a revealed tile has the number of flags around it equal to its number, you can click it to automatically reveal the remaining tiles.

+Press "U" to undo.
+Press "R" to redo.

+You can hold down the control key to highlight the tiles considered to be adjacent to the tile the mouse is hovering over.
+This can be useful as it is not always obvious which tiles are considered adjacent, especially with more complex patterns.

+#### Pause menu

+Press the escape key to pause the game.

+In the pause menu, you can click "New Game" to create a new game with the same settings as the current game.
+The only other buttons that work are "Resume" and "Exit".

+#### Solver

+In the top right, you can press the "Solve" button to solve the game.
+This will reveal all the mines and flags.

+You can also press the "Make Solvable" button to make the game solvable (if it is not already).
+This works by running the solver algorithm and then randomly revealing tiles until the game is solvable.
+I will make this automatic in the future (along with other features like color, mine lines, actually using logic and not randomness to reveal tiles, etc).

 ## Unimplemented